isomerpages/moe-damaisec/_our-curriculum/Academic Programmes/Mathematics.md

 </p>
 <p>Over a two-year period, Secondary 3 and 4 students in the Normal (Technical)
-course will learn how to promote a retail store’s products, manage its inventory and serve customers.
-During this period of time, there is hands-on learning where students are exposed to the world of retailing through practical and theory lessons in a simulated retail setting.&nbsp;</p>
+course will learn how to promote a retail store’s products, manage its inventory and learn more about the basics of livestreaming.
+During these 2 years, there is hands-on learning where students are exposed to the world of retailing through practical and theory lessons in a simulated retail setting, and learn to promote their products online through a livestreaming session.</p>
 <p>Retailing skills such as handling and displaying merchandise, managing
-inventory levels, performing housekeeping duties and interacting with customers are emphasised.
-On top of these, the curriculum also calls for soft skills to be taught.
-Aside from learning how to effectively engage a customer, the importance of teamwork and being professional when a customer is angry or frustrated is also highlighted in lessons.&nbsp;</p>
+inventory levels, performing housekeeping duties and the different aspects of online retailing are taught.
+Students will get to learn more about website building, promoting products and services through short videos and engaging with customers through their own livestream.</p>
-<p>Self-directed learning is another characteristic of the syllabus where
+<p>Self-directed learning is another characteristic of the syllabus.
+Students
-students would need to independently research for their practical assessments and presentations.&nbsp;</p>
+would need to independently research for their practical assessments and presentations.&nbsp;</p>
 <p>In a nutshell, the learning objectives of the subject encapsulate the
-basic retailing skills needed for students to better appreciate and understand the industry.&nbsp;</p>
+basic retailing skills needed for students to better appreciate and understand the ever-changing industry.&nbsp;</p>
 <p><strong><u>Signature Programmes</u></strong>
 </p>
 <p>As a department, we have organised various signature programmes to engage